 Strategic Priority-1 and Strategic Priority-3 of three SAPs are more or less same with NAP-AMR.
 Even though strategic priorities-2 of all the state action plans are well aligned with NAP-INDIA.
-However, Delhi State Action Plan specifically more emphasis on laboratory strengthening to increase the surveillance system.
-In the fourth strategic priority of Delhi State Action Plan there is a special mention to restricted availability of superior antimicrobials.
-All national and state action plans have financing in AMR activities, research, and innovations as their fifth strategic priority, but in Madhya Pradesh State Action Plan there is a special statement mention regarding governance mechanism.
-Strategic Priority-6 of the National Action Plan, India is working to improve its leadership in the fight against AMR through international partnerships, national collaborations, with national stakeholders, and state-level collaborations but Kerala's strategic priority focuses on cooperation between civil society organisations and the corporate sector.
+However, Delhi state action plan specifically more emphasis on laboratory strengthening to increase the surveillance system.
+In the fourth strategic priority of Delhi state action plan there is a special mention to restricted availability of superior antimicrobials.
+All national and state innovations as their fifth strategic priority, but in Madhya Pradesh state action plan there is a special statement mention regarding governance mechanism.
+Strategic Priority 6 of the National action plan, India is working to improve its leadership in the fight against AMR through international partnerships, national collaborations, with national stakeholders, and state-level collaborations but Kerala's strategic priority focuses on cooperation between civil society organisations and the corporate sector.